CMiC Field - Checklists (Classic)

 Example of Issues and Links created for Checklist Item

-The checklist item is shown in the Related Objects tab.
+The checklist item is available in the linked issue's Related Objects tab.

 Example of Checklist Item shown in the Related Objects tab of the Issue